Academic Policy and Procedures

-Financial Aid Policy and Procedure in case of student withdrawal, dismissal or leave of absence during the academic semester
+8.5.1 Financial Aid Policy and Procedure in Case of Student Withdrawal, Dismissal or Leave of Absence During the Academic Semester

 Federal regulations determine the amount of federal Title IV financial aid students are entitled to keep once they withdraw from classes or are placed on leave prior to the end of a semester.
 This amount is determined by the date when a student last attended classes.
 Title IV funds available to medical students are the Unsubsidized Stafford and the Grad PLUS loan programs.

-Students are strongly advised to consult with Mary Jean Allen, Assistant Dean for Student Affairs, for further clarification of this policy.
+Students are strongly advised to consult with the Assistant Dean for Student Affairs for further clarification of this policy.

 - Students are eligible to retain all of their federal aid only if withdrawing or placed on leave after the 60% point of the start date of the term has passed.
 The start date of the term and the 60% point are determined by the SOM Registrar.